seanreed1111/sql-recipes/recipes.md

 +-------+--------------+------------------------+
 ```

 ## Another type of problem that uses different levels of summary information occurs when you want to compare per-group summary values with the corresponding overall SUM- mary value.
-Suppose that you want to deterMINe which drivers had a lower average miles per day than the group average.
+Suppose that you want to determine which drivers had a lower average miles per day than the group average.
 Calculate the overall average in a subquery, and then compare each driver’s average to the overall average using a `HAVING` clause:

 ```sql
 SELECT